talkable/talkable-docs/source/web_hooks/post_share.rst

     * **recipients** — an array of email addresses

+* **sharer_info** — subhash of parameters describing the person sending the share

+  .. include:: /partials/person_fields.rst

 * **share_link** — link sent in share message (optional, present only for Facebook and Twitter shares)
 * **origin** — contains data about the event that issued an offer:

   .. include:: /partials/origin_fields.rst

+Note: origin email is the email at the time when the campaign is first shown to the visitor, please, use sharer info for the most up to date information

 .. raw:: html